wandb/docs/docs/support/why_am_seeing_fewer_data_points_logged.md

 tags:
    - experiments
 ---

-If you are visualizing your metrics against something other than `Step` on your X-Axis, you might see fewer data points than you expect.
-This is because we require the metrics to be plotted against one another to be logged at the same `Step` - that is how we keep your metrics synchronized, i.e., we only sample metrics that are logged at the same `Step` while interpolating in between samples.\
+When visualizing metrics against an X-axis other than `Step`, expect to see fewer data points.
+Metrics must log at the same `Step` to remain synchronized.
+Only metrics logged at the same `Step` are sampled while interpolating between samples.

-\
-**Guidelines**\
-****\
-****We recommend you bundle your metrics into the same `log()` call.
-If your code looks like this:
+**Guidelines**

+Bundle metrics into a single `log()` call.
+For example, instead of:

 ```python
 wandb.log({"Precision": precision})